reggi/eslint-plugin-treekeeper/README.md

 ## Learnings

-- eslint doesn't work well at a project level.
-(It's designed to be lint files and not their relationship to other files.)
-- plugins have no way of running a handler when eslint is finished
-- eslint's plugin system is synchoronous
+ESLint doesn’t work well at the project level because it’s designed to lint individual files, not their relationships to other files.
+Additionally, ESLint plugins have no way to run a handler once ESLint has finished processing, and the plugin system itself is synchronous, which adds further limitations.

-I really wanted a way to have a plugin do stuff it wasn't supposed to do, like the `unused` plugin.
-The only way for this to work was to use the same glob pattern in the `eslint.config.js` and get a count of all the files, and have the plugin also get it's own count, and when they both equal each other then eslint is on it's last file.
-This is a real pain.
+I wanted a plugin to handle tasks it wasn’t originally designed for, like the unused plugin.
+The only way to achieve this was by using the same glob pattern in the eslint.config.js file to count all the files.
+The plugin would then maintain its own file count, and when both counts matched, it would signal that ESLint was on its last file.
+This approach, while functional, is a significant hassle.

-On top of this I also do ast parsing with typescript on the first plugin invocation, that way I have a structure to compare individual files to.
-I think this this is all pretty neat hackery for getting eslint plugin to do things it really wasnt designed for.
+To work around these limitations, I also perform AST parsing with TypeScript during the first plugin invocation.
+This allows me to create a structure that individual files can be compared against.
+While it’s a lot of work, I think it’s a pretty neat hack to get an ESLint plugin to do things it wasn’t originally designed to handle.

 ## Prior Art: